Northwest Arkansas: Sports

 The sporting scene is large in Northwest Arkansas, primarily due to the presence of the University of Arkansas Razorbacks, Arkansas’ most successful, followed, and loved sports teams.
 The Razorbacks have a huge economic impact on the area, drawing fans from every corner of the state during football, basketball, and baseball seasons.

 The Razorbacks currently field 19 total men's and women's varsity teams (8 men's and 11 women's) in 13 sports.
 The men's varsity teams are baseball, basketball, cross country, football, golf, tennis, and indoor and outdoor track and field; the 11 women's varsity teams are basketball, cross country, golf, gymnastics, soccer, swimming and diving, indoor and outdoor track, tennis, softball and volleyball.
 The Razorbacks compete in NCAA Division I (Division I FBS in football) and are currently members of the Southeastern Conference (Western Division).

 Facilities include: Reynolds Razorback Stadium, Bud Walton Arena, Baum Stadium, Randal Tyson Indoor Track Center, and the John McDonnell Field.

+Other collegiate athletics programs include the John Brown University Golden Eagles (NAIA), the Northwest Arkansas Community College Eagles (NJCAA), and the Ecclesia College Royals (NCCAA).

 In early 2008, Northwest Arkansas welcomed a Double-A minor league baseball team, formerly known as the Wichita Wranglers, to Springdale, where they became the Northwest Arkansas Naturals.
 The Naturals play at Arvest Ballpark.

 Ozark United FC, founded in July 2023, are a future pro soccer club planning to start a USL Championship men’s team and USL Super League women’s team to Northwest Arkansas.
 The teams will play in a new 5,000-seat stadium set to be built near the Pinnacle Hills Promenade in Rogers.